selinon/selinon/docs.source/faq.rst

 I need a custom predicate, how to write it?
 *******************************************

-If `Selinonlib <https://github.com/selinon/selinonlib>`_ predicates are not suitable for you or you miss a specific predicate, you can define your own module in the ``global`` configuration.
+If :mod:`selinon.predicates` predicates are not suitable for you or you miss a specific predicate, you can define your own module in the ``global`` configuration.
 See :ref:`YAML configuration section <yaml>` for details.

 What exceptions can predicates raise?
 *************************************